Homework

 Submission

-commit SHA as mentioned in submission instructions.
+For each assignment, a precise time will be specified on the due date (usually at 11:59 PM PST).
+The programming submission must be made correctly via your Git repo using the process described on the submission instructions page.
 Read and follow those instructions carefully for each homework.
 Failure to do so may lead to a 0 on the assignment even though you may have had all the code working on your machine.
 Much of software development requires following strict processes, so it is important you start to understand and follow those processes.

 Important Note: You will NOT receive an exception for failing to follow these instructions!